A Simple and Scalable Graph Neural Network for Large Directed Graphs: Introduction

 \textbf{Directed graph vs. Undirected graph. } Most methods focus on undirected graphs \cite{kipf2017semi,klicpera2018predict,xu2018powerful,zhu2020beyond,zhu2021graph,shadow_GNN,maurya2021improving,chien2021adaptive}.
 Since edges in most graphs are potentially associated with direction information that may contribute to classification quality, several existing studies have addressed a node classification task for directed graphs.
 First, a small number of GNN algorithms \cite{tong2020directed,tong2020digraph,zhang2021magnet} utilizes feature aggregation in directed graphs rather than in undirected graphs.
 Second, as for methods using adjacency lists, users can choose whether to use a directed or undirected adjacency list for input.
 However, the choice of utilizing a directed or undirected graph depends on the characteristics of datasets.
+We will give intuitive examples in Section \ref{ssec:motivating} for deeper understandings.
+This characteristic difference underscores the challenge users face in determining the appropriate method beforehand.